How to Seduce Your Teacher

 How to Seduce Your Teacher (La liceale seduce i professori) is a 1979 commedia sexy all'italiana directed by Mariano Laurenti.
 It is the third instalment in the "Liceale" film series and was followed by La liceale, il diavolo e l'acquasanta.
-Gloria Guida is also performer of two songs of the soundtrack, "Come vuoi... con chi vuoi" and "Stammi vicino".
+Gloria Guida, who plays the main role, is also the performer of two songs of the soundtrack, "Come vuoi... con chi vuoi" and "Stammi vicino".